Betting on Week 13 college football? Here are the best betting apps, sportsbook promos

-How to bet on Week 13 college football: Where to bet, best betting sites, promos for Oregon-USC and more
+How to bet on Week 13 college football: Where to bet, best betting sites, promos for USC-Oregon and more

 Here's how to bet on the Week 13 college football schedule, including USC vs. Oregon on Saturday, November 22

 With college football's regular season winding down and the College Football Playoff picture coming into focus, every ranked matchup on the college football schedule becomes more and more important.
-Oregon and USC were long-time Pac-12 rivals and now the two ranked foes will go head-to-head as members of the Big Ten in a huge game in Week 13.
+Oregon and USC were long-time Pac-12 rivals, and now the two ranked foes will go head-to-head as members of the Big Ten in a huge game in Week 13.
 Oregon will host and the game will be broadcast live on CBS with kickoff scheduled for 3:30 p.m.
 ET.
-The Ducks are favored by 9.5 over the Trojans while the latest Week 13 college football odds list the over/under at 59.5.
+The Ducks are favored by 9.5 over the Trojans, while the latest Week 13 college football odds list the over/under at 59.5.
+Oregon features the seventh-ranked scoring offense in college football, and the Ducks' over/under for total team points on Saturday is 34.5.

 There are also dozens of other college football betting options on Saturday, with notable Week 13 college football lines including No. 16 Georgia Tech (-2.5, 61.5) hosting No. 22 Pitt at 7 p.m.
 ET and Cincinnati (+2.5, 54.5) hosting No. 11 BYU at 8 p.m.
 ET.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Week 13 of college football, you can read more below, along with picks for some of the biggest games.
 They can help you figure out where to bet on college football.